- General Rules

 A taxpayer filing an abatement application is required to include all supporting information, documents, explanations, arguments and authorities that will reasonably enable the commissioner to determine whether the applicant is entitled to the abatement requested.
 The abatement application is not considered complete until all such information has been received by the Department, and may be denied by the Department, without prejudice, if the taxpayer fails to provide information requested by the Department within thirty (30) days from the date of the request.
 In that situation, the taxpayer will be notified that the abatement is being denied based on lack of sufficient information.

-Following a denial of an unsubstantiated abatement application, the taxpayer may file a new, properly substantiated abatement application with the Customer Service Bureau of the Department or, in the alternative, appeal to the Appellate Tax Board or the probate court on the merits within the time limitations of G.L. c.
+Following a denial of an unsubstantiated abatement application, the taxpayer may file a new, properly substantiated abatement application or, in the alternative, appeal to the Appellate Tax Board or the probate court on the merits within the time limitations of G.L. c.
 62C, Section 39.

 A second filing of an abatement application will not be acted upon by the Department if:

 - the application does not contain information previously requested by the Department; or

 - the application contains the same information submitted with the prior filing without additional information; or

 - the application is filed after the taxpayer has appealed to the Appellate Tax Board or Probate Court.